U.S. companies decry Trump action on transgender student rights

 "Since Jan.
 1, 1863, the federal government has played a vital role in protecting the rights of all Americans.
 Let's not stop now," Smith said on Twitter.

-Twitter and Square CEO Jack Dorsey joined other tech firms criticizing the Trump administration's position.

-"Rolling back rights for transgender students is wrong," Dorsey said in a tweet on Thursday.
-"Twitter and Square stand with the LGBTQ community, always."

-In response to the North Carolina law, companies such as Deutsche Bank (DBKGn.DE) and PayPal (PYPL.O) canceled expansion plans, costing the state jobs.
+In response to the North Carolina law, companies such as Deutsche Bank and PayPal canceled expansion plans, costing the state jobs.